tighov/tighov.link/content/Hosting-a-Secure-Static-Website-on-AWS-S3-using-Terraform.md

 The second AWS provider is specifically for the SSL certificate.
 These need to be created in us-east-1 for Cloudfront to be able to use them.

-In this example I am creating everything in EU Ireland eu-west-1, make sure you update this for your targeted region.
+In this example I am creating everything in N. Virginia us-east-1, make sure you update this for your targeted region.

 ### variables.tf